 - cases where a student is appealing a grade - cases in which a student has received an instructor-imposed sanction. - STEP 1 The student should first attempt a resolution with the course faculty member.
 This initial step must be taken within ten (10) days from imposition of the sanction or, in the case of an appeal of a final grade in the course, within thirty (30) days of the end of the course.
 The student who makes an appeal is responsible for submitting all applicable documentation.
-If the faculty member is unavailable for any reason, the process starts with Step 2. - STEP 2 If the procedure in Step 1 does not have a mutually satisfactory result, the student may appeal in writing to the Director of the appropriate school within ten (10) days after the action taken in Step 1, who will attempt to resolve the issue at the departmental level.
-When a student appeals a final grade, the faculty member must provide all criteria used for determining grades. - STEP 3 Should the issue not be resolved at the departmental level, either the student or faculty member may appeal in writing to the Dean of the College of Health Professions at Marshall within ten (10) days of the action taken in Step 2.
-The Dean will attempt to achieve a mutually satisfactory resolution. - STEP 4 Should the issue not be resolved by the Dean, either the student or instructor may appeal in writing within ten (10) days of the action taken in Step 3 to the Budget and Academic Appeals Policy Committee, who shall refer the matter to the University Academic Appeals Board for resolution.
-The hearing panel has the right to seek additional documentation if necessary. - STEP 5 Should the student or the instructor be dissatisfied with the determination of the Academic Appeals Board, then either party may file an appeal with the Provost and Senior Vice President for Academic Affairs within thirty (30) days from receipt of the decision of the Board.
-The decision of the Provost and Senior Vice President for Academic Affairs shall be final.
+If the faculty member is unavailable for any reason, the process starts with Step 2.
+Within five (5) instructional days of receiving the appeal, the course faculty member must respond to the student in writing. - STEP 2 If the procedure in Step 1 does not have a mutually satisfactory result, the student may appeal in writing to the Director of the appropriate school within five (5) days after the action taken in Step 1, who will attempt to resolve the issue at the departmental level.
+When a student appeals a final grade, the faculty member must provide all criteria used for determining grades.
+Within five (5) instructional days of receiving the appeal, the Director must respond to the student in writing. - STEP 3 Should the issue not be resolved at the departmental level, either the student or faculty member may appeal in writing to the Dean of the College of Health Professions at Marshall within five (5) days of the action taken in Step 2.
+The Dean will attempt to achieve a mutually satisfactory resolution.
+Within five (5) instructional days of receiving the appeal, the Director must respond to the student in writing. - STEP 4 Should the issue not be resolved by the Dean, either the student or instructor may appeal in writing within five (5) days of the action taken in Step 3 to the Budget and Academic Appeals Policy Committee, who shall refer the matter to the University Academic Appeals Board for resolution.
+The hearing panel has the right to seek additional documentation if necessary.
+The Academic Appeals Board has thirty (30) instructional days to convene the members of the Hearing Panel to hear the appeal (once the requested documentation is provided by the appellant student) and five (5) instructional days after the hearing to make notification of the determination to the student and instructor.
+It may not always be possible to meet the above conditions because many of these appeals occur at times when school is not in session.
+However every effort will be made to schedule appeal hearings in a timely and reasonable manner.

+STEP 5 Should the student or the instructor be dissatisfied with the determination of the Academic Appeals Board, then the student or instructor may file an appeal with the Provost and Senior Vice President for Academic Affairs within fifteen (15) days of written receipt of the decision of the Hearing Panel.
+The decision of the Provost and Senior Vice President for Academic Affairs must be rendered in writing within fifteen (15) instructional days of receipt of the appeal, and shall be final.